szageda/keeb-utils/Linux/KMonad/README.md

 ### Windows

 > [!NOTE]
-> KMonad is compatible with Windows, but I view it as a ‘Linux first’ solution, so I only use Keeb Utils with KMonad on Windows when I need to conduct tests.
+> KMonad is compatible with Windows, but I view it as a “Linux first” solution, so I only use Keeb Utils with KMonad on Windows when I need to conduct tests.

 > [!IMPORTANT]
 > **This repository does not package or distribute the KMonad binary required to run the Keeb Utils configuration file.
 It is your responsibility to install the required software version.**